joeriks/MVCPages/readme.md

 ###Simple example

-1. Save some yaml files in a folder called yamlcontent, add content in a property like this:
+1. Save some yaml files in a folder called yamlcontent

+	_index.yaml
+	about.yaml

+	news/
+		_index.yaml
+		release-version.yaml
+		friday-update.yaml

+Add content in the files like this:

 	---
 	  View: "SomeView"
 	  Content:
 	    Header: "YAML News"
 	    Introduction: "Intro"
 	    BodyText: >
 	      Lorem ipsum
 	      a lot of lines
 	      of text

 Name one of them _index.yaml.
 That will be the start page for that path (index.html)